eternaldensity/Sandcastle-Builder/README.md

 #### Waveney
 - CMNT price reduction (should only take a couple of days to afford now)
-- Miscelaneous bugs removed
+- Miscelaneous bugs removed (and probably some added)
 - Ensure rate recalculations are made when needed
-- More Draconic Foundations (you will have to wait for it)
+- More Draconic Foundations (you will still have to wait for it)
 - Stuck Time lord fixed
+- CDSP downgrade changes and the ability to easily switch between high and low power with one click

 #### mart0258
 - More silencing